-Long-term liability activity during the period consisted of reductions in notes payable for principal payments, and an increase in the Authority's net pension liability further discussed in Note 10 to the financial statements.
-The graph below depicts the makeup of debt at June 30, 2016, as compared to prior years.
+Long-term liability activity during the period consisted of planned reductions in notes payable for principal payments, and an increase in the Authority's net pension liability further discussed in Note 10 to the financial statements.
+The graph below depicts the makeup of debt at June 30, 2017, as compared to prior years.
+See Note 7 for additional information regarding long-term liabilities.

-Revenues, Expenses and Changes in Net Position
+Statement of Revenues, Expenses, and Changes in Net Position